 Bridges won two championships during his time as a Villanova Wildcat from 2015-18 alongside teammates Brunson, Hart, and Donte DiVincenzo.
 It was Josh Hart that repeatedly & publicly needled Bridges with the fact that while he, Jalen, and Donte were all teammates on the Knicks, Bridges (or Squidward) was left to waste away in Brooklyn.
 Now, they will all get set to take the Madison Square Garden court together as a “SuperNova” foursome.

 Paying four former title-winning collegiate teammates each 8-figure salaries to play together in the NBA is historic; it’s never been seen before in league history.
 What’s also historic and equal parts controversial with this Bridges deal is the high-level compensation the Knicks dealt away to get it done.
 Never before has a package of 6-to-7 picks been sent away to acquire a player who’s never been named an All-Star.
-In fact, Bridges’ highest individual accolade to this point in his career has been a All-Defensive First Team selection in 2022 (and a Defensive Player of The Year second-place finish that same season).
+In fact, Bridges’ highest individual accolade to this point in his career has been a All-Defensive First Team selection in 2022 (and a Defensive Player of The Year runner-up finish that same season).

 You can’t put a price on fit, however — especially in today’s NBA.
 That is assuredly the Knicks’ line of thinking with not just this deal, but also with their huge money, 5 year, $212.5 million re-signing of Anunoby the very next day.
 With both Bridges and Anunoby in the long-term fold, the Knicks now have two premier two-way wings fit to go up against the likes of Tatum & Jaylen Brown in Boston.
-Bridges in particular should fit seamlessly into the Knicks’ scheme and provide the one thing Brunson and Randle were missing as the pilots of the Knicks’ offense: a third shot creator and offensive hub to help take the pressure off the two usage-heavy All-NBA co-stars.
+Bridges in particular should fit seamlessly into the Knicks’ scheme and provide the one thing Brunson and Randle were missing as the pilots of the Knicks’ offense: a third shot creator and offensive hub to help take some pressure off the two usage-heavy All-NBA co-stars.

 Assuming the Knicks can also retain coveted, versatile big man Isaiah Hartenstein in free agency, the Knicks will boast an impressive squad laden with continuity across the board.